Cerro Maravilla murders: Second investigations

 Subsequently, the legislature and local press started questioning the actions of the Puerto Rico Police, the Puerto Rico Justice Department, the U.S. Justice Department, and the FBI actions during the first investigation, alleging corruption within the agencies and a conspiracy to cover-up evidence.
 Letters were sent by various community and political leaders to then Senate Judiciary Committee chairman Senator Edward M. Kennedy, asking for an inquiry into the conduct of the Federal investigations.
 Several letters even accused former US Attorney General Benjamin R. Civiletti of providing aid to Gov. Romero Barceló during the investigations.
 Two leaders from the opposing parties, the Popular Democratic Party and the Puerto Rican Independence Party, charged that after a December 1979 meeting between the two, the Governor, then considered as a lifelong Republican, began campaigning to deliver the 41 Democratic Party convention votes of the island for President Jimmy Carter's (D) nomination for the presidency (ironically, Carter's opponent for the nomination was Senator Kennedy).
 Almost 45 days after President Carter won the nomination by only one delegate, the U.S. Justice Department announced that due to lack of evidence it was bringing its investigation of the case to an end.
 A Justice Department internal memorandum that was issued the same month of Romero Barceló's and Civiletti's meeting later proved that the investigations were closed even when agents were still investigating important evidence of the case that could potentially incriminate the officers, including “several unexplained contusions” on a victim's face and the fact that one of the police officers recanted his original story, stating that there was in fact “two bursts of firing”.

 These and several other accusations brought public and political pressure to the investigating agencies.
 This led to internal revisions of evidence and procedures from the first investigations both at the local and federal level, though all organizations still adamantly denied any cover-up.
 These second investigations led to reassignments, demotions and resignations among top officials within the PR Justice Department, including three different P.R.
 Secretaries of Justice (equivalent to State Attorney General) accepting and resigning their posts in a span of six months.
 On November 29, 1983, three prosecutors were relieved of their duties after a report by the state Senate Investigations Committee found they had failed to properly investigate the Cerro Maravilla shootings, citing 101 specific deficiencies in two investigations.
 This was the third state Attorney General to oversee the investigations since the shootings occurred in 1978.

 Aftermath

-The second investigations led to ten officers being indicted and found guilty of perjury, destruction of evidence, and obstruction of justice, four of which were convicted of second-degree murder in 1984.
-The convicted officers, who were no longer on active duty, and their status with the Puerto Rico Police were:
+The second investigations led to ten officers being indicted for perjury, destruction of evidence, and obstruction of justice.
+In 1985, all 10 officers were also found guilty of 45 counts of perjury in federal court and received prison terms ranging from six to 30 years.
+During their trial, the officer insisted that they had been fighting for democracy against communism.
+The convicted officers, who were no longer on active duty, were: